Ron Conway: Political activities

 Conway was also an early supporter of Mayor London Breed, though in 2018 his focus remained on national issues over local San Francisco elections.
 However, his wife, Gayle, donated $200,500 to a political action committee that attacked Breed's opponent Jane Kim.

 Conway served as co-chair of the COVID-19 Technology Task Force, an technology industry coalition founded in March 2020 collaborating to respond to and recover from the COVID-19 pandemic.

 In August 2022, Conway contributed $50,000 to The Next 50, a liberal political action committee (PAC).

 In the first quarter of 2024, Conway and his sons contributed half of the cash contributions provided to the political committee Oakland United to Recall Sheng Thao, or "OUST."

 In 2024, Conway donated $250,000 to Clear Choice, a liberal political action committee (PAC), who aims to prevent third-party from undermining Democratic candidates.
+Conway donated $500,000 to pro-cryptocurrency super PAC Fairshake in 2024, but later left the group after its support for Bernie Moreno.

 In 2025, Conway resigned from the Salesforce Foundation board after Salesforce CEO Marc Benioff urged Donald Trump to deploy the National Guard to San Francisco amid Trump's deployment of federal forces to other cities.

 Personal life

 Conway currently resides in San Francisco.
 He has a wife and three children.

+In April 2026, Conway was diagnosed with a 'rare' cancer.